david672orford/pub-tools/docs/notes-on-obs.md

 ## Integration of OBS Studio with other Programs

-Video and audio can be fed into and out of OBS using the virtual camera, virtual audio coables, streaming protocols, and players embeded in browser sources.
+Video and audio can be fed into and out of OBS using the virtual camera, virtual audio cables, streaming protocols, and media players embeded in browser sources.

 * [How to Use OBS with Zoom](https://www.eigenmagic.com/2020/04/22/how-to-use-obs-studio-with-zoom/) -- Instruction for connecting OBS and Zoom using a V4L virtual camera on Ubuntu Linux
 * [VDO.Ninja](https://docs.vdo.ninja/) -- Browser-based videoconferencing designed for integration with OBS